babakbay/non-blocking-timer/README.md

-# Non-blocking PHP Timer Library
+# A PHP Non-blocking Timer Library

 This timer uses a combination of a forked process (or a thread if Swoole v6+ is detected) together with POSIX signals to invoke a callback at a specified interval with millisecond-level accuracy — even when the PHP interpreter is suspended (e.g. during database or network queries, or system calls such as sleep(), curl_exec(), fread(), etc).